Garfield: System Support for Byzantine Machine Learning: Background

 \subsection{Byzantine Resilience}

 In the parlance of classical distributed computing, a system tolerates a Byzantine fault when it copes with a machine that can deviate arbitrarily from the algorithm assigned to it~\cite{lamport1982Byzantine}.
 Such a behavior abstracts any kind of failures, including software bugs, hardware defects, corrupted data~\cite{ghiassi2019robust}, communication omissions, or even adversarial attacks.
-We consider the ML context where any of the machines contributing to the learning process, i.e.,\ a worker or a server, can behave arbitrarily.
+We consider the ML context where any of the machines contributing to the learning process can behave arbitrarily.
+In such context, tolerating Byzantine behavior basically ensures following the same learning path that would have been achieved in the absence of Byzantine machines.
+Previous work achieved that using robust aggregation, e.g.,~\cite{krum,li2019rsa}, redundant gradient computation along with coding schemes~\cite{chen2018draco}, combining both ideas~\cite{rajput2019detox}, or performance--based ranking~\cite{xie2018zeno,xie2019zeno++}.